mtrudel/rabble/README.md

 [seems](https://forum.proxmox.com/threads/hookscript-with-post-stop-when-the-vm-was-shutdown-from-the-vm-itself.72802/)
 as if hook scripts aren't reliable if there are USB devices being passed through (as is the case with broffina).
-I could also get fancy with systemd or udev scripts here, but honestly can't be bothered.
+I could also get fancy with systemd or udev scripts here, but honestly I can't be bothered.

 ### TV Tweaks

 This enables console autologin and embiggens the console font for better use on a TV, and also installs CEC tools to help with turning the TV on and off.
-The guest OS installs make use of this.
+The guest OS installs make use of this in their start/stop hook scripts.

 * Run `sudo systemctl edit getty@.service` and make the file contents be:
     ```